mamontuka/socket-giant-ha/README.md

         - 6
         - 7
         - 8
+    # relay numbers what act like trigger, instead switch
+      triggers: [15, 16]
     # Board 2 ID for prefix to entities unique ID, like "socket_giant_2_rl_1"
       - device_id: socket_giant_2
     # You have this board IRL ? true - yes, false - SKIP this board